Chicago Car Accident Lawyer

 For personal injury claims related to property damage, you have five years from the date of the accident to file.

-At Curcio Law Offices, we see all types of motor vehicle accidents and car accident cases come into our law firm.
+If you’re frantically searching for a “car accident attorney near me,” “bus accident lawyer near me,” “trucking accident lawyer near me,” or “collision lawyer near me,” look no further.
+At Curcio Law Offices, we are one of the top car accident and trucking accident law firms in the Chicagoland area.
+We see all types of motor vehicle accidents and car accident cases come into our law firm.
 Every single car accident victim deserves the care and attention of a small law firm while receiving the benefits that a large firm has to offer.
 That’s what we strive to achieve every single day in our office.
-For more information about the legal services we offer, or to schedule a free consultation, please call 312-321-1111 or fill out our online intake form today.
-Read our blog for helpful driving tips for winter in the Windy City.
+For more information about the legal services we offer, or to schedule a free consultation, please call 312-321-1111 or fill out our online intake form to consult with an auto accident attorney Joliet, IL, or an auto accident attorney Schaumburg, IL.